ch-stark/blog1506/acm/README2.md

 	        name: red-cluster-pool-aws-creds
 	      region: ap-southeast-1

-To spawn a cluster we need to submit a ClusterClaim (this is similar in concept to how a PersistentVolumeClaim results in the creation of a PersistentVolume).
-The following cluster claims were submitted and reference ClusterPools mapped to cloud providers and specific regions.
-Convenience labels (e.g., env=dev, postgresql=pg-X) are defined for placing workloads on the correct clutser by the Policy Generator tool.
+To spawn a cluster we need to submit a ClusterClaim (which is similar in concept to how a PersistentVolumeClaim results in the creation of a PersistentVolume).
+The following cluster claims must be submitted and contain custom labels that later on will help with mapping policies to managed clusters.

         apiVersion: hive.openshift.io/v1
         kind: ClusterClaim